aurora-is-near/aurora-contracts-sdk/docs/NearFromAurora.md

 }
 ```

-There is a lot to unpack here, but let's break it down.

-First, the XCC request can be `Eager` or `Delayed`.
-In an `Eager` request, the call will happen automatically after the EVM execution is finished.
-In a `Delayed` request the data to make the NEAR call is persisted in the address' sub-account (the sub-account for each address concept is discussed above).
-To make the call happen an additional transaction will need to be sent to the sub-account from another NEAR account.
-The benefit of `Eager` over `Delayed` is that the NEAR call happens automatically without the need for any other NEAR account.
-The benefit of `Delayed` is that more complex behavior is possible because the total gas limit on NEAR is reset between transactions.
-To elaborate on that a little more, there is a maximum amount of gas that is allowed to be attached to a NEAR transaction (at the time of writing it is 300 Tgas), and each asynchronous call requires some gas to be attached to it from that initial amount in the transaction.
-Therefore, if there is some complicated EVM logic followed by a cross-contract call to some complicated NEAR logic then it may not be possible to fit all that within the gas limit.
-Using a `Delayed` XCC request effectively doubles the amount of gas available because the EVM execution will happen in a separate transaction (with a separate gas limit) from the subsequent NEAR execution.

-Next, in both `Eager` and `Delayed` cases, there is the data which describes the NEAR call to be performed, `PromiseArgs`.
-This is an enum with variants that themselves are enums, but essentially there are: calls to a single NEAR contract (`PromiseCreateArgs`), a call with single callback which are useful to make a single NEAR call and then callback to Aurora (`PromiseWithCallbackArgs`), and a recursive data type (`NearPromise`) that captures arbitrary promise combinators (multiple callbacks, sums of multiple calls, etc).
 For most applications the `PromiseWithCallbackArgs` should be sufficient.
 If your application needs the more general `NearPromise` then see the [NEAR documentation](https://nomicon.io/RuntimeSpec/Components/BindingsSpec/PromisesAPI) for more information.